Chronic diabetes and a diet packed with added sugars could increase the risk of developing kidney stones by up to twofold.

 “But due to high glucose levels, the body will start producing ketoacids that will increase acidity in the urine,” Dr Mahesh says.
 “Acidic urine increases the risk of kidney stones.”

-According to a study — ‘Does chronic hyperglycaemia increase the risk of kidney stone disease? results from a systematic review and meta-analysis’ — published in BMJ Open in 2020, glycemic control and insulin resistance are the two most important factors in the formation of kidney stones.
+According to an earlier study, published in BMJ Open in 2020, glycemic control and insulin resistance are the two most important factors in the formation of kidney stones.

 Hyperglycemia was found to increase urinary calcium, phosphorous, uric acid and oxalate secretion that could lead to the formation of kidney stones.
-Increased insulin resistance also contributed to urinary acidification as it ultimately decreases the citrate level, which is an alkalizing agent (citrate).
+Increased insulin resistance also contributed to urinary acidification as it ultimately decreases the level of citrate, which is an alkalizing agent.
 Together, these mechanisms lead to increased risk of precipitation and subsequent formation of uric acid stones, says the study.

 Are kidney stones common in people with diabetes?

-People with diabetes usually have metabolic syndrome (group of disorders that include high BP, obesity, high cholesterol) that tend to create excess uric acid.
+People with diabetes usually have metabolic syndrome (group of disorders that include high BP, obesity, high cholesterol) that tends to create excess uric acid.

-“Uric acid stones, which are usually rare in the general population, are common among people with diabetes,” says Dr Garima Aggarwal, nephrologist and renal transplant physician, Bengaluru.
+“Uric acid stones, which are usually rare in the general population, are common among people with diabetes,” says Dr Garima Aggarwal, a Bengaluru-based nephrologist and renal transplant physician.
 “Metabolic syndrome is associated with insulin resistance, which is known to lead to low pH and make urine acidic.”